cutthroat78/Leaving-Cert-Notes/subjects/business/topics/business-ethics.md

 # Business Ethics
-These are a set of <u>moral rules and standards</u> that provide guidelimes for <u>right and truthful behaviour</u> in business situtations when a business is engaging with its various stakeholders
+These are a set of <u>moral rules and standards</u> that provide guidelines for <u>right and truthful behaviour</u> in business situations when a business is engaging with its various stakeholders

 ## How a business can improve its business ethics